Moe Tucker: The Velvet Underground

-When she was asked to join the Velvet Underground, Tucker had dropped out of Ithaca College and was working for IBM as a keypunch operator.
+Tucker began playing the drums in 1963, at age 19.
+When she was asked to join the Velvet Underground, she had dropped out of Ithaca College and was working for IBM as a keypunch operator.
 The band's original percussionist, Angus Maclise, had left in November 1965 because he felt the band sold out when it took a paying gig.
 Tucker was drafted because Velvets guitarist Sterling Morrison remembered her as the younger sister of his high school friend, Jim, who played the drums.
 Tucker was frequently noted for her androgynous appearance.
 In spite of this, Tucker has said that she never experienced difficulties due to sexism during this time.

 Tucker's style of playing was unconventional.
 She played standing up rather than seated (for easier access to the bass drum), using a simplified drum kit of tom toms, a snare drum and an upturned bass drum, playing with mallets rather than drumsticks.
 She rarely used cymbals; she claimed that since she felt the purpose of a drummer was simply to "keep time", cymbals were unnecessary for this purpose and drowned out the other instruments.
-Rock critic Robert Christgau said of Tucker, "Mo was a great drummer in a minimalist, limited, autodidactic way that I think changed musical history.
+Rock critic Robert Christgau said of Tucker, "Mo was a great drummer in a minimalist, autodidactic way that I think changed musical history.
 She is where the punk notion of how the beat works begins."

 Apart from drumming, Tucker sang co-lead vocals on three Velvet Underground songs: the acoustic guitar number "After Hours" and the experimental poetry track "The Murder Mystery", both from 1969's The Velvet Underground album, as well as "I'm Sticking with You", a song recorded in 1969 but left (officially) unreleased until it appeared on the 1985 outtakes compilation VU.
 Lou Reed said of "After Hours" that it was "so innocent and pure" that he could not possibly sing it himself.
 In the early days, Tucker also occasionally played the bass guitar during live gigs, an instrument that was usually played by the band's regular bassist John Cale.
 Morrison would normally play the bass if Cale was occupied with viola or keyboards, despite his lack of enthusiasm for playing the instrument.
 However, some songs had Reed and Morrison playing their usual guitars and Cale was occupied with viola or keyboards and as a result, nobody was on bass: two examples of this are "Heroin" and "Sister Ray".

 Tucker temporarily left the group when she became pregnant with her first child, Kerry "Trucker" Tucker, in early 1970.
 Because of her pregnancy, Tucker was only able to play on a couple of outtakes for Loaded, which would become the band's fourth and final album with Lou Reed.
 Billy Yule, the younger and high-school-age brother of bassist Doug Yule, filled in the role of drummer for live performances and some of the songs on the album.